ayinot/smart-contracts/README.md

 npm i truffle -g
 ```

-Node: If your truffle version is less then v4.1.14, you need to manually [update solidity to v0.4.25.](https://www.google.com)
+Note: If your truffle version is less then v4.1.14, you need to manually [update solidity to v0.4.25.](https://www.google.com)

 ```
 cd /usr/local/lib/node_modules/truffle